 For the painted sign I used a precut plain wood sign from Michaels.
 I painted the background with APC (American Paint Company) Fireworks Red and used APC dark wax and American Grit to get the texture and color of the background.
 I love working with their products and will share that information soon in another tutorial.
 I used a sheet of graphite paper to trace the printed words onto my sign and white acrylic craft paint for the lettering.
 To get the cleanest and clearest letters, use a small pointed brush and only dip about 1/8 of an inch into the paint.

 I’ve made a printable of my sign, it will fit the 10 x 3 1/2″ precut wood sign from Micheals.
-Click on the words SEAS & GREETINGS below to get your free pdf.
-It will bring you to the page with the pdf and sve it to your computer.
+My readers always get access to my shared files.
+If you’re not a subscriber yet, now is a good time to subscribe to get your free pdf.
+You’ll be redirected to a page with the link to my file.
+Just download it and save it to your computer.

 Place the sign and decorative shells or starfish and secure with a little hot glue.

 That’s it.
 All done.
 I made a fabulous new coastal Christmas wreath that I love with items I had lying around.

 I love it on the front door which you’ll see soon, but had fun moving it around for the pictures.